Roasted Stuffed Pumpkin with Golden Nut Stuffing & Pumpkin Gravy is the perfect vegetarian centerpiece for your holiday

 I wasn’t a vegetarian back then (nor am I now), but it sounded good, so I decided to give it try.
 Since then, I’ve made Stuffed Pumpkin nearly every year as part of our Thanksgiving menu.

-The stuffing in this recipe is the best I've ever eaten – infused with savory, pumpkiny warmth and loaded with the goodness of fruit, nuts, veggies and whole grains.
+The stuffing in this recipe is amazing; infused with savory, pumpkiny warmth and loaded with the goodness of fruit, nuts, veggies and whole grains.